shahsajel/ai-desc-for-prs/README.md

    ```

 ## Configuration
-Before using the generator, you need to configure the following secrets in your GitHub repository settings(https://github.com/your-repo/settings/secrets/actions):
+Before using the generator, you need to configure the following secret in your GitHub repository settings(https://github.com/your-repo/settings/secrets/actions):

-- GEMINI_API_KEY: Your API key for the Gemini model.
-- OPENAI_API_KEY: Your API key for the OpenAI model (if applicable).
+- OPENAI_API_KEY: Your API key for the OpenAI model.

 GITHUB_TOKEN should be required (https://github.com/settings/tokens), it needs permission to modify the pull request.